bashup/events/README.md

 #### event any

-`event any` *event data...* also works like `event emit`, except that execution stops on the first callback to return truth (i.e. a zero exit code).
-An exit code of 1 is returned if all events return non-zero exist codes.
+`event any` *event data...* also works like [`event emit`](#event-emit), except that execution stops on the first callback to return truth (i.e. a zero exit code).
+An exit code of 1 is returned if all events return non-zero exit codes.

 ````sh
     $ match() { echo "checking for $1"; REPLY=$2; [[ $1 == $3 ]]; }